Sobihan/Dashboard/README.md

 # Dashboard

-Dashboard is a project with the goal to have an application client, and a server
+Dashboard is a project with the goal to have an application client, and a server.

-This application will have widget according to services
+This application will have widget according to services.

-The client is made with React Native
+The client is made with React JS.

-The server is made with golang
+The server is made with golang.

 ## Usage

-The client :
+The client require React JS 17.0 installed.
+Command:
 ```
+cd client
+npm install
+npm start
 ```

 The server is wraped with Docker.